Le Wagon scales one of the world’s best coding bootcamps with Slack

 - Make friends within the community and grow their network

-The alumni workspaces consist of channels for each cohort and are organised by city and topic.
+The alumni workspace consists of channels for each cohort and are organized by city and topic.
 There are channels for

 #marketing,